The absence of self-love lies at the very core of every form of anxiety, depression, loneliness and emptiness that we feel as a species.

 When The Judge within you is imbalanced, it will always be analyzing and condemning you.
 Negative self-talk is often strongly linked to rogue inner Judges that don’t know when to stop.
 A major cause of low self-esteem are Judge archetypes that are fueled by negative core beliefs and cognitive distortions.

-Lessons to be learned: Judgement is normal, but is your self-judgement harming you more than helping you?
+Lessons to be learned: Judgement is normal, but is your self-judgment harming you more than helping you?
 Remember to show yourself leniency, kindness, objectivity and forgiveness — just like a proper judge would.

 The Martyr is an archetype within us that desperately craves for praise, adoration and a sense of self-worth from grandiose acts of self-sacrifice.
 Martyr’s will often adopt the role of caretakers and cater to everyone else’s needs but their own.
 However, when our inner Martyr’s are not appreciated enough by others, we resort to guilt-tripping and manipulation.